Skip to main content

 Spotify Wrapped had humble beginnings.
 In 2015, the company released a less-developed version of the campaign called “Music in a Year,” which gained some traction but didn’t quite go viral.
 It was two years later that Spotify decided to upgrade its marketing quest and finally got what it wanted – a viral moment that provided an abundance of free advertising.

-The campaign’s ability to achieve consistent virality has been key to its years-long success, and it’s something worth praising Spotify for from the marketing perspective.
+The campaign’s ability to achieve consistent virality has been key to its years-long success, and it’s something worth praising Spotify for from a marketing perspective.
 When you think about it, Spotify Wrapped has become a social media sensation that has gone viral annually for seven consecutive years.
-It’s difficult to think of any other trend that would gain the same amount of popularity — if not more — year after year.
+It’s difficult to think of any other trend that would gain the same amount of popularity – if not more – year after year.

 Naturally, it wouldn’t be that way if people were not interested in engaging with and sharing a glamorous show that champions how good ‘music listeners’ they are and showcases their favorite artists, songs, albums, and more.
 It seems that Spotify Wrapped has become not only a staple of modern music consumption but also a defining feature of mainstream culture.

-What’s the real purpose of Spotify Wrapped?
+What’s the Real Purpose of Spotify Wrapped?

 Every year, music blogs and magazines release thousands of articles to report on Spotify Wrapped and cheer on the most successful artists of the year (we’re guilty of this, too).